 I feel like this brand reminds me of high school.
 This product was supposed to also be targeted toward dark circles but I only felt like it helped a little.
 It was thicker than the Drunk Elephant one though which I liked although it was still a lightweight product.
 Definitely more of a serum targeted toward anti-aging than a moisturizer.
 It’s also formulated without parabens and pthalates.

-This is another average eye cream.
+This is another okay eye cream.
 I love that it’s a safe brand and the product is pretty thick so it hydrates well.
 Matt is actually using this one right now and will probably switch to a different one once he’s done.
 It didn’t get rid of my circles but the hydration factor was there (not quite as good as Fresh though) and it’s affordable.
 It’s a little harder to travel with because it’s a heavy glass container.

 I’d heard great things about this brand for being safer and less toxic so I picked up this eye cream in the last Sephora sale.
 Honestly, it’s okay.
 I think it slightly improved my circles but then it seemed to go backwards as they were right back in full force.
-The product itself is more on the watery side so mentally, I don’t feel like it hydrates as well as it could.
-My skin isn’t peeling though so maybe this is some miracle technology.
-I also can’t take the packaging of this brand seriously – it feels like something made for a child.
+The product itself is more on the watery side so mentally, I don’t feel like it hydrates as well as other products.
+I handed this off to Matt to finish the bottle!

 This brand is generally pretty safe which is why I bought this.
 It hydrated pretty well but again, didn’t do much for my dark circles.
 It was just a good and affordable eye cream that is more targeted toward fine lines and wrinkles.
-If I wasn’t so committed to getting rid of the permanent purple around my eyes, I’d consider buying again.
 Easy to travel with too and fit into cosmetics bags because of the shape of the package!